EAST BOLDON INFANTS SCHOOL

 - Budget monitoring.

 - Due to the formula funding the school finds itself in an increasingly difficult position due to the constraints of the budget.
 The school has one of the lowest funding allocations per child in the local authority, despite being full and having no surplus places.
-The school is operating at its maximum staffing capacity, having made reductions in staffing over the last few years and when bench marked against similar schools locally and nationally the school employs fewer support staff.
+The school is operating at its maximum staffing capacity and when bench marked against similar schools locally and nationally the school employs fewer support staff.
 These inequalities in the formula funding are impacting negatively on the budget.
 In addition the school has a very low number of pupils who qualify for Pupil Premium Funding.

-- Website – ensuring school website continues to provide information which meets statutory requirements.
+- Ensuring school website provides information which meets statutory requirements.

-Assessment of the impact of the governing board on school during 2015 – 16
+Assessment of the impact of the Governing Board on the school during 2016-17

 The governors in their role as ‘critical friend’ support and challenge the school, through careful monitoring of priorities for improvement.
 Impact is evidenced through: